Energetics and scattering of gravitational two-body systems at fourth post-Minkowskian order

 In Appendix~\ref{app:Hiso}, we compute the bound-orbit 6PN Hamiltonian in isotropic coordinates, by canonically transforming the EOB Hamiltonian of Refs.~\cite{Bini:2020hmy,Bini:2020nsb}.
 We truncate that Hamiltonian at 4PM, and calculate the binding energy, which at 4PN reads

 where $\bar{E}_\text{3PN}(x)$ is given by Eq.~(232) of Ref.~\cite{Blanchet:2013haa}, and $x\equiv (M\Omega)^{2/3}$, with $\Omega$ being the orbital frequency.
-Note that the 4PN part of this result is \emph{not} gauge-invariant, but is only valid for isotropic coordinates.
-The reason is that PN-accurate coordinate transformations --- for example to isotropic coordinates --- in general span several PM orders.
+Note that the 4PN part of this result is \emph{not} gauge invariant, but is only valid for isotropic coordinates.
+The reason is that PN-accurate coordinate transformations---for example to isotropic coordinates---in general span several PM orders.

 We find that the difference between the binding energy in Eq.~\eqref{E4PNell} and the energy computed from the hyperbolic-orbit Hamiltonian~\eqref{H4PM} at 4PN is given by

 where we see that the disagreement is in the non-logarithmic, linear-in-$\nu$ coefficient of Eq.~\eqref{E4PNell}.
 That coefficient is $-112.96$ in $\bar{E}_\text{4PN(4PM)}^\text{iso,ell}$, and is $-98.01$ in $\bar{E}_\text{4PN(4PM)}^\text{iso,hyp}$, with the difference being $14.94$.
 (Note that the $\ln x$ term in Eq.~\eqref{E4PNell} is the same for bound and unbound orbits, as was shown to all PN orders in Ref.~\cite{Cho:2021arx}.)